 James E. Orlikoff, President, Orlikoff and Associates, Inc.

 What a year was 2020!
 A pandemic, a recession, a presidential election!
 Through it all rural health care was challenged as never before, and may never be the same.
 This presentation will examine the failures and lessons of the pandemic, the responses and impact on rural health care and its leadership, and gauge the implications for the future of rural health care and the challenges for leadership and how to address them.

 Thursday, February 18

 AHA Washington Update | 10:00 – 10:45 am CT

 Travis Robey, Senior Associate Director, Federal Relations, American Hospital Association

-Join American Hospital Association leaders and special guests for a discussion on the latest from Capitol Hill, the upcoming elections and what it all means for hospitals and health systems.
-This session will provide a federal regulatory update on recent regulations impacting Critical Access Hospitals and rural PPS hospitals.
+Join American Hospital Association leaders for a discussion on the latest from Capitol Hill and the new administration, and what it all means for hospitals and health systems, especially in light of the COVID crisis.
+Learn what policies Congress is considering and how they may affect rural community hospitals.
+This session will also provide a federal update on recent regulations impacting Critical Access Hospitals and other rural hospitals.

 Compose Your World | 1:00 – 1:45 pm CT

 Why do some people just play notes they are handed while others write new music in the world?
 As a classical violinist turned innovative composer, Kai Kight uses music as a metaphor to inspire individuals and organizations across the world to compose paths of imagination and fulfillment.
 Inspired by his own mother who, when diagnosed with cancer, revealed regrets of not bringing her ideas to the world, Kai is on a mission to spark a global mindset shift in which ingenuity is the norm, not the exception.
 In this captivating presentation, he tackles this question, performs original music and shares the inspiring story of how he became an innovative composer in a field of conformity.
 He will leave you feeling inspired to take your future into your own hands and bring your unique ideas forward.